op-ct/simp-packer/README.md

 ### Default SIMP server environment

+`simp-packer` builds Puppet server VMs that follow these conventions:

 - The Puppet server's IP will be `X.X.X.7`
 - DHCP and DNS are pre-populated with entries for `server21.domain.name`